wukongnalizou/flowable-engine/README.md

     # get a clean package
     $ ./gradlew clean pack
-    # and then upload jar
-    $ ./gradlew upload

 and you could find the `flowable-web-designer-xxx.jar` at `modules/flowable-ui-modeler/flowable-ui-modeler-app/build/libs`

 Current version
 ---------------